Constraining Below-threshold Radio Source Counts With Machine Learning: Analysis pipeline

-Our goal is to construct a supervised regression task by training a CNN capable of inferring the source count at low flux densities $s$ from interferometric images and their residuals (defined in Sec.~\ref{sec:pipeline}), such as those of the Evolutionary Map of the Universe (EMU) radio survey \cite{Joseph19}.
 The CNN architecture is depicted in Fig.~\ref{fig:my_label} and was implemented in \texttt{Tensorflow 2}~\cite{tensorflow:2016}.
-The size of the input layer is $128\times128\times 2$, where $128\times128$ is the number of pixels of each simulated image and the factor $2$ accounts for the fact the interferometric radio images are simultaneously parsed into the network with their corresponding residuals.
+The size of the input layer is $128\times128\times 2$, where $128\times128$ is the number of pixels of each simulated image, and the factor $2$ accounts for the fact the interferometric radio images are simultaneously parsed into the network with their corresponding residuals.
 The training+testing set contains $\mathcal{O}(10^5)$ objects, see Sec.~\ref{sec:sim} for more details on the data generation.
 The input layer is followed by three hidden layers: two 2D max-pooling (orange in Fig.~\ref{fig:my_label}) and LeakyReLU (yellow) sequences with 0.25 dropout which are subsequently flattened into a dense layer with a ten-dimensional output with linear activation, corresponding to each flux bin of the regression task.
-The goal is to have the network learn the source counts in 10 logarithmically spaced flux bins between $10^{-4}$ and $10^{-6}$~Jy.
-The bins that serve as target labels for the regression task are reported in Table~\ref{tab:bins}.
 The training was optimized over 33 epochs with a batch size of 100, learning rate = 0.001, and LeakyRelU negative slope coefficient of 0.2.
 We adopt a mean squared error (MSE) loss function and use train/validation split of 97/3\%.
 We monitor training by implementing an early stopping criterion to ensure no over-fitting occurs.
 Results of the model testing are described in Sec.~\ref{sec:res}.